malramsay64/phd-thesis/05_Crystal_Melting/introduction.md

 which describe the curvature of the parabolas of the liquid and solid fluctuations respectively.
-We can describe the growth rate in terms of the curvature of each phase
+We can describe the growth rate using the curvature of each phase
 We can find an expression for the growth rate $v(T)$ given the curvature of each phase as a function of temperature